Xray-App/xray-testng-extensions/README.md

 ##### 1. Enable the listener(s)

-In order to embed additional information on the customized TestNG XML repor,t we need to register the **XrayListener** listener.
+In order to embed additional information on the customized TestNG XML report, we need to register the **XrayListener** listener.
 This can be done in [several ways](https://testng.org/doc/documentation-main.html#testng-listeners):

 - it can be discovered automatically at runtime by the ServiceLoader based on the contents of a file (e.g `src/test/resources/META-INF/services/org.testng.ITestNGListener`); this is probably the easiest one.